xiaolai/the-self-cultivation-of-leeks/The-Self-Cultivation-of-Leeks-en.md

 So they’re all the same: when someone patiently explains the principles to them they quickly grow weary (notice that it’s not that they lack patience, but that they lack brain power).
 They all say the same thing: “Just tell me whether or not I should buy!”
 (This is fun: you might as well think about why they don’t ask the opposite:  “Just tell me whether or not I should sell!)

+**If you want to avoid the fate of leeks, just train your brain.** A brain isn't a good thing, it's a trained brain that is a good thing - you don't need to just train it, you need to train it correctly, train it well, and train it constantly.

 So what do leeks do?
 They have learned to set a stop-loss line, but even though this is “progress”, the result is worse than no progress, because they haven’t calculated the stop-loss line at all, and instead completely rely on “leek instinct”.
 For instance, for a target with a daily trading volatility of 25%, they set their stop-loss line at 10% or 20%…

 The result of doing this is another side effect that to them is completely “unexpected”.
-Because they have, through their own wishful thinking, lowered the denominator, even a small gain has a “high risk/reward ratio” to them.
+Because they have, through their own wishful thinking, lowered the numerator, even a small gain has a “low risk/reward ratio” to them.
 So all of their trades are “bad business”, but they never know where they made a mistake.
 In they end, all they can do is be like those people who are superstitious due to ignorance.
 They don’t see how they have been “cut”, so all they can perceive is that “someone has earned my money” (actually this is a mistaken conclusion)… So they curse the "market manipulators" every day while secretly hoping that they can make friends with a "market manipulator"  and even secretly harboring the hope that they can become a "market manipulator" themselves one day…

 Anyway, when setting a stop-loss line, you must not depend on wishful thinking.
 At least now you know that there is one factor you can count on: